Burgundy13/Train/README.md

 Backend: open terminal in the backend folder and run 'npm install' and after that 'npm start'. - This will start server, dont close the terminal.

-Frontend: open terminal in the frontend folder and run 'npm install' ang after that 'ng serve'.
-Navigare to 'http://localhost:4200/.
+Frontend: open terminal in the frontend folder and run 'npm install' and after that 'ng serve'.
+Navigate to 'http://localhost:4200/'